NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 If <span>\({\dot Q_{z,req}} > {\dot Q_{pri}}\)</span> we need active heating.
 Set the cold water flow rate to the minimum.
 Check that the terminal unit can meet the load by setting the hot water flow rate to the maximum and calling *CalcFourPipeIndUnit*.
 If the output is less than the zone demand we are done – all the outputs have been calculated.
 Otherwise call *SolveRegulaFalsi* to obtain the hot water flow rate that will make the unit output match the zone demand.
 This ends the unit simulation.

-If <span>\({\dot Q_{z,req}} < {\dot Q_{pri}}\)</span>we need active cooling.
+If <span>\({\dot Q_{z,req}} &lt; {\dot Q_{pri}}\)</span>we need active cooling.
 We set the hot water flow rate to the minimum.
 We check whether the terminal unit can supply the needed output by setting the cold water flow rate to the maximum and calling *CalcFourPipeIndUnit.* If this maximum cooling output is not able to meet the zone cooling demand we are done.
 Otherwise call *SolveRegulaFalsi* to obtain the cold water flow rate that will make the unit output match the zone demand.
 This ends the unit simulation.

 Note that the terminal unit output is never explicitly passed to another routine.
 Instead the output is saved as the outlet conditions on the terminal unit outlet air node.
 The node data is accessed when the terminal unit output is needed elsewhere in the program (in *SimZoneAirLoopEquipment* for instance).